vchavali/svadhyayam.github.io/putnam-meaning.md

 externalist approach.

-Where the two approaches above represent distinct answers to the epistemic question: \"How do we come to know the meaning of an term?\";
+Where the two approaches above represent distinct answers to the epistemic question: "How do we come to know the meaning of an term?";
-we can formulate an equivalent ontic question as, \"What is it in virtue of which a term is assigned its reference?\".
+we can formulate an equivalent ontic question as, "What is it in virtue of which a term is assigned its reference?".
 To this latter question, again, we can offer an internalist and an externalist response.
 Following Frege (Frege 1948, pg.
 210), we distinguish between the reference of a sign and its sense.
 Whereas the reference of a sign